Why Competitor Analysis in AI Search Is Different

 2. Identify the Prompts Where Competition Happens

 AI-driven competition emerges around specific prompts.
+These typically include:

-"best option" questions
+- "Best option" questions (

-alternatives to a known brand
+Notion vs Asana) - Alternatives to a known brand (

+Competitor analysis should focus on these prompts rather than broad informational queries.
 The goal is to understand where decisions are being influenced, not where information is being summarized.

 3. Analyze How Competitors Are Framed